rush86999/atomic/atomic-docker/README.md

 ## Build Steps

 The build steps are to start a docker compose file on a local machine with Cloudflare tunnel.
-The unnel will allow you to sync with Google calendar.
+The tunnel will allow you to sync with Google calendar.

 ### 1. Get Google Client Ids for Google Calendar